emrickj/xslt-theme2fprm/README.md

-This is a responsive XSLT theme using Bootstrap.
+This is a responsive XSLT theme using Bootstrap 4.
 Included is PHP source code needed to transform website file on the server.
 To create a website file for a website, you can modify the website file included here, or you can [click here](http://emrickj.github.io/gwc) to create a new one.